SinanGabel/Linux-commands/README.md

 # List all users
 cut -d: -f1 /etc/passwd

+# add a user
+adduser user_name

 # delete a user
 userdel user_name

+# add a user to a group, refer to: https://linuxize.com/post/how-to-add-user-to-group-in-linux/

 # --- make a user with restricted access ---
 ln -s /bin/bash /bin/rbash